 Every day brings a new constellation of different sounds and voices to your baby.
 In the home environment, the hearing instruments will enable your baby to hear all that is going on in this relatively quiet environment.
 When you are spending time with your baby in these circumstances, it is important to reduce distracting background noise as much as possible, for example by switching off the TV and radio and staying close to your baby when you are talking.

 One of the most common and yet completely preventable causes of permanent sensorineural hearing loss is exposure to sound levels that are excessively loud.
 High noise levels first cause temporary and then permanent damage to the sensory hair cells within the cochlea.
 Even young children may be exposed to sounds that could be damaging to their hearing.
-Noise produced by various modes of transportation (trains, airplanes etc.) and home appliances (stereo music equipment, power tools, lawn mowers, hair dryers, etc.) may be damaging to hearing depending upon the closeness to the noise source and the exposure time.
+Noise produced by various modes of transportation (subways, trains, airplanes, snowmobiles, etc.) and home appliances (stereo music equipment, power tools, lawn maintenance equipment, hair dryers, etc.) may be damaging to hearing depending upon the closeness to the noise source and the exposure time.
 Moreover, some toys may actually produce intense sound, and certainly sound levels at some music concerts can damage hearing.